Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 But apparently some of the police that stopped him were like,

-he was like, oh no, and they were like, no I just wanted to say I'm a big fan.
-I didn't know who was doing this.
+he was like, oh no, and they were like, no, I just wanted to say,

-York when he was doing his works people always used to come up to him say what
+People always used to come up to him and say, what are you doing?

-are you doing?
 Is this an ad?
 What does this mean?
-And eventually he went out and

-got thousands of buttons or badges printed up so he could hand them out to people.
+And eventually he went out and got thousands of buttons or badges printed up so he could

 He wanted his art to be accessible to everyone.
-In his own diary, Haring wrote,

-I am interested in making art to be experienced and explored by as many individuals as possible
+In his own diary, Harring wrote, I'm interested in making art to be experienced and explored

-with as many individual ideas about the given piece with no final meaning attached.
-The
+by as many individuals as possible with as many individual ideas about the given piece with

-viewer creates the reality, the meaning, the conception of the piece.
-I am merely a middle
+The viewer creates the reality, the meaning the conception of the piece.

-man trying to bring ideas together.
+I am merely a middleman trying to bring ideas together.

 I like that.

-this is what this means, and you go, yeah, sure, I get that, sure.
+the artist is like this is what this means and you go, yeah sure I get that, sure.

 But here he's like, you make it up.

-I was going to say a music festival so that's a very interesting kind of vibe we're picking up
+I was going to say a music festival so that's a very interesting kind of vibe we're picking up.

 Okay.

-But danced till they died.
+But dance till they died.

 That's a hell of a music festival.